-Figure 0.1: Snapshot of the wind speed at the top of the Earth troposphere, showing the jet stream over North America.
+Figure 1.1: (a) Snapshot of the wind speed velocity at the top of the Earth troposphere, showing the jet stream over North America (from NASA).
 This jet stream is the main physical mechanism that explains midlatitude weather (cyclonic and anticyclonic weather situations).
-Is it possible to study the statistics of this jet using the same statistical mechanics tools as the ones used in condensed matter theory?
-This would be a great step forward in the understanding of atmospheric dynamics.
-Credits: NASA.
+Is it possible to study the statistics of this jet using the same statistical mechanics tools as the one used in condensed matter theory?
+This would be a great step forward in the understanding of Atmosphere dynamics.

-One of the most active domains in modern theoretical physics is the statistical mechanics of non equilibrium systems.
+One of the most active domain in modern theoretical physics is the statistical mechanics of non equilibrium systems.
 Recently a large number of new fundamental results have been obtained: fluctuation theorems [5], stochastic thermodynamics [7], effective description of large scale dynamics through non equilibrium actions (macroscopic fluctuation theory [1]).
-Most of these new advances share common ideas, for instance the classical statistical equilibrium ensembles should be replaced by statistics of trajectories, and the same theoretical tools, mainly based on large deviation theory.
-A key question is to understand how deep these fundamental theoretical results will impact genuine physical applications.
+Most of these new advances share common ideas for instance the classical statistical equilibrium ensembles should be replaced by statistics of trajectories, and the same theoretical tools mainly based on large deviation theory.
+A key question is to understand how deeply these fundamental theoretical results will have impact on genuine physics applications.

-A fascinating field for applying these new theoretical tools is the effective dynamics of the large scales of turbulent flows.
-Understanding the statistics of turbulent flows is basically a statistical mechanics problem.
-However theoretical tools to deal with such non equilibrium dynamical problems were lacking up to now.
+A fascinating application field for these new theoretical tools is the effective dynamics of the large scales of turbulent flows.
+Understanding the turbulent flows statistics is basically a statistical mechanics problem.
+However theoretical tools were lacking, mainly tools to deal with non equilibrium dynamical problems.
 The recent advances in non equilibrium statistical mechanics and large deviation theory open the way for a new field of research.
-One foresees applications for understanding the large scale dynamics of atmospheric dynamics, deeply related to climate.
-The possibility to make progress in understanding climate dynamics using statistical mechanics is a fascinating subject.
+One foresees applications for understanding the large scale dynamics of atmosphere dynamics, deeply related to climate.
+The possibility to make progress in understanding climate dynamics using statistical mechanics is fascinating subject.